octopress/multilingual/README.md

 $ octopress new post "Some title" --lang en
 ```

+This command will set the post language (in the YAML front-matter) and add it to the `_posts/en` directory.

 ### Cross-posting languages

 Occasionally you may wish to write a post in a single language and have it show up in other languages indexes and feeds.
 This can be done in your post's YAML front-matter: